noelforte/eleventy-plugin-vento/readme.md

 });
 ```

-The default set of tags that are trimmed are [defined in Vento](https://github.com/ventojs/vento/blob/8c767d45441c2d5a90b6b2b4e33bec56018807d3/plugins/auto_trim.ts#L4-L20).
-To set your own tags, set `autotrim` to an object with a `tags` key.
+The default set of tags that are trimmed are [defined by Vento itself](https://github.com/ventojs/vento/blob/8c767d45441c2d5a90b6b2b4e33bec56018807d3/plugins/auto_trim.ts#L4-L20).
+To set your own list of tags, set `autotrim` to an object with a `tags` key.

 ```js
 eleventyConfig.addPlugin(VentoPlugin, {